Blacksilver42/Vlarn/README.md

 * Stock Ubuntu
 * Cygwin

 Want to become a tester?
-Find and submit a bug, you'll be added to the list.
+Find and submit a bug or check compatibilit with a new system; you'll be added to the list.

 **Ularn by Phil Cordier.
 Larn by Noah Morgan.**